-Thin blood means having too few platelets, a part of the blood that helps it clot.
+Thin blood means having too few platelets, a part of the blood that helps clots form.
 Thin blood typically does not cause symptoms but can lead to excessive bleeding and bruising.

 Blood contains four main components: plasma, red blood cells, white blood cells, and platelets.
 Platelets are small cells that clump together and help blood clot.

 This article will look at the causes of thin blood, the symptoms, and what a person can do about it.